techslides/webapp/README.md

-webapp
+Web Application in Go Language
 ======

-Web Application in Go Language

-- Demo app with users and posts stored in a database with validation, sessions, authentication, and pretty urls.
+Demo app with users and posts stored in a database with validation, sessions, authentication, and pretty urls.

 1. Using Martini with Session, SessionAuth, Render, and Binding
 1. Using jQuery and Ajax for PUT and DELETE calls